Home » Transition » United Services Military Apprenticeship Program

 Formal Training

-• The classroom training gives USMAP participants the requisite background knowledge needed to operate effectively within their trade.
+• The classroom training gives USMAP participants the requisite background knowledge to operate effectively within their trade.
 To complete a USMAP program, 144 hours of apprenticeship-related training are required.

 On-The-Job Training